effektif/admin-docs/docs/installation.rst

     net:
       bindIp: 127.0.0.1

-This setting tells MongoDB to only bind to the local interface and, therefore, reject remote connections.
-If you plan on setting up the MongoDB on a different machine than the Tomcat, you need to update this setting and either remove it or add the IP interface MongoDB should bind to, in order to listen for incoming connections.
+This setting tells MongoDB to only bind to the local interface and reject remote connections.
+If you plan to install MongoDB and Tomcat on different machines, you must update this setting and either remove it or add the IP interface MongoDB should bind to, in order to listen for incoming connections.
 This value can contain a comma separated list of IPs and should NOT contain the IP address of the application server.

 For more configuration options, see https://docs.mongodb.org/manual/reference/configuration-options/\ .